 Tree City USA

 Our community has been awarded for the 24th straight year the "Tree City USA'' award given by the National Arbor Day Foundation.
 We also continue each year to celebrate Arbor Day events and special tree planting projects throughout the City.

 The Forestry crew is responsible for the routine maintenance of over 3,600 trees located on City Right of Ways and in our 11 community parks.
 This maintenance includes; routine tree inspections, inventory, trimming, pruning, crown cleaning, and tree removals due to storm damaged and/or disease.

 City Grass Cutting

-The grass cutting lists show a list of properties that are scheduled to be cut and those that have already been cut.
-The lists also include the dates for these events.
-We will continue to provide updates on the status of grass cutting.
+Periodically throughout the summer, the City will provide updated grass cutting lists to show a list of properties that are scheduled to be cut and when they will be cut.
+We will continue to provide updates on the status of grass cutting on this webpage.